 Defined as a majestic peak, Matterhorn owes much to its seemingly handcrafted proportions.
 The peak is at its brightest when the sun glows on its top half, immersing the bottom in a shadowy wilderness.
 Straddling the border between Italy and Switzerland, this special peak holds a charm not many can deny.

-While you might want to take a leisurely trip to the peak, remember that with a Swiss pass, you’ll be paying half the price to get here!
+While you might want to take a leisurely trip to the Matterhorn Klein, remember that with a Swiss pass, you’ll be paying half the price to get here!

 2. Gornergrat, Zermatt